wesbos/dad-jokes/readme.md

 ---

 A programmer was arrested for writing unreadable code.
-He refused to comment.
+They refused to comment.

 ---